 Travel checklist: Remember this before you travel is written by Ida Dreboldt Kofoed-Hansen.

-When the holiday is upon us, the focus is often on getting the right things packed in the suitcase - remembering tickets and passports and fixing transport to the airport.
-But there are some things that are good to have arranged before you leave home, especially if the holiday lasts longer.
-Here is our travel checklist of things to keep in mind before departure.
+When the holidays are just around the corner, the focus is often on getting the right things packed in the suitcase – remembering tickets and passports and arranging transport to the airport.
+But there are some things that are good to have sorted out before you leave home, especially if the holiday lasts for a long time.

 empty the trashcan

 There is nothing worse than coming home to the smell of musty garbage and a kitchen teeming with banana flies.

 So make sure you write on your travel checklist that you have to empty the bins before you leave on your trip.
 Bio-waste and residual waste in particular are important to empty, as it smells bad after many days in a bin.